This position is located in Chinle, Arizona (Navajo Nation)

 This description is a general statement of required major duties and responsibilities performed on a regular and continuous basis.
 It does not exclude other duties as assigned.

-3 years of nursing or research experience required.
+Three (3) years of nursing or research experience.

 Current driver’s license issued by the state of residence and good driving record required.